 Don’t go into the store looking for one thing and not open to considering buying anything else.
 You’re not your target audience.
 Just because you like something, doesn’t mean it will sell well.
 Conversely, if you think something is rubbish and won’t sell, you might be missing out on a fantastic profit-making opportunity.

 If there are certain items that you’re after, don’t be afraid to ask a store’s employee when they’re due to go into clearance.
 Remember: shops want to sell their stock to you just as much as you want to buy it from them.
 It’s just about trying to get things on your terms, hitting the shop at the right time, and making sure you get the best deal.

-First thing’s first: know what you’re looking for and where to look for it in order to find the best price.
+Know what you’re looking for and where to find the best price.
 Most stores have a clearance section, it’s just about finding the aisle or shelf.